thejerf/reign/README.md

 porting existing Erlang programs out of Erlang without significant architecture overhauls.

-Status update, Jan 12 2016: This is not dead, it's just that as described below there's not much point sharing it until it is working enough to contribute to it.
-Currently the coworker I have working on this is hoping to get it to release quality before Gophercon in July.
-Work is continuing.
-Scope has even grown a bit.

-That said, it is not there yet.
-The local message passing functionality is, I believe, correct and API-stable, but the clustering is still in progress.
+As of December 2016: The system that this was written for is now in production, though it's still early days.
+However, I still need to take a pass on this to ensure test coverage and documentation quality for public consumption.

+However, it is now to the point that if you want to take this for a spin, it is "supposed" to work.
+Hence I'm setting the version to 0.9.0.

 PLEASE DO NOT SUBMIT TO REDDIT, HACKER NEWS, ETC... while I'd like to put this on there eventually, first I'd like the examples, coverage, working